k2052/developer.2052.me/source/partials/about.md

 Promises are wonderful.
 They allow you to connect everything together without worrying whether or not the data will come through for you.
-It will eventually show up, not like my Dad who never came back.
+It will eventually show up not like my dad who never came back.

 No longer do you have to wait for things to happen, well, you have to wait, but your code knows how to wait, and it gets alerted to magical, wonderful things.